langliu95/autodetect/README.md

 ```

 ## Acknowledgements
-This work was supported by NSF Award CCF-1740551 and the program “Learning in Machines and Brains” of CIFAR.
+This work was supported by NSF CCF-1740551, NSF DMS-1810975, the program “Learning in
+Machines and Brains” of CIFAR, and faculty research awards.